nestordemeure/nestordemeure.github.io/content/writing/guides/spaced_repetition.md

 ### Writing Cards

+Writing cards is a skill and you will get better at it with practice.
 I have found a few key things when it comes to writing your cards.

 First and foremost, *you should write your own cards*.